KumareshBabuNS/cfops-landingpage/content/docs/cfops_restore_vsphere-ER.md

++++
+title = "ER restore on vSphere" description = "CFOps on vSphere" date = "2016-02-01"
++++

 # CFOPS on vSphere
 CFOPS is automation tool to backup and restore Pivotal Cloud Foundry(PCF).
 Currently CFOPS supports PCF 1.6.
-This Guide will describe step by step directions on running cfops restore for Elastic Runtime tile on vSphere
+This Guide will describe step by step directions on running cfops restore for Elastic Runtime tile on vSphere.

 # PreRequisite
 Prior to restoring the Elastic Runtime make sure OpsManager has been restored and Apply Changes completed successfully.